Ford Vehicles with Recalled Takata Airbags

 Ford has recalled over 874,000 F-Series trucks with engine block heaters that can start a fire when plugged into the wall.

 The automaker believes a low and unshielded mounting position is allowing road salt to corrode the heater cable’s splice connector, causing at least three known fires.

-d announced they’ll soon be recalling more Focus cars to prevent clutch fractures that can lead to fires.
-They say
+Ford announced they’ll soon be recalling more Focus cars to prevent clutch fractures that can lead to fires.

 the cars can experience clutch slips that cause elevated temperatures that damage the clutch plates.This may cause the transmission housings and clutch covers to leak transmission fluid.

 Ford knew about the clutch plate fractures and the threat of fires as evidenced by a previous recall.
 But it wasn’t until European models with the same B6 transmission started to go up in smoke that Ford decided to expand its previous recall … I guess we could call it, effort?…keep reading article "Clutch Recall Expanded to Prevent Fires in Ford Focus"

 Ford’s $450,000 supercar is at risk of becoming the world’s most expensive bonfire.

 The automaker says no crashes or injuries have been reported, but one fire was caused by hydraulic fluid that leaked from the valve block assembly.
 The leaking fluid made contact with hot exhaust parts and caused the fire.

 The recalled 2017-2018 GTs were built between 12/20/2016 and 07/31/2018.keep reading article "GT Recalled to Prevent World’s Most Expensive Bonfire"